ealtamiratec/ealtamiratec/README.md

 # 👋 ¡Hola!
-Soy Eugenio Altamirano, Ingeniero en Sistemas
+Bienvenido a mi perfil.